Table of Contents

 I) Characteristics Of A Beginner Coral

-- Corals are animals, not plants.
+- Contrary to popular belief, corals are indeed animals, not plants.

 1) Hardy